 Next, at that same distance, stop using the “Look” cue and just start cueing the simple behaviors.
 (Your dog shouldn’t need to look at the animal/person of interest before doing the cued behavior.)

 Next, decrease the distance a little.

-Now start cueing simple or fun behaviors your dog knows in quick short bursts of 10 or less.
+Now start cueing simple or fun behaviors your dog knows in quick short bursts of 5 repetitions.
 Give your dog a one minute break, then try a few more.

 When she is successful with several sessions of that, try slightly more difficult behaviors.